 Hence, we can say, same height can generate different pressure.
 That means, the pressure head is the same but the pressure is different.

 Water is generally used in the column as the most common liquid.
-But to measure the pressure in the small U-tube, a heavier liquids needs to be provided.
+But to measure the pressure in the small U-tube, heavier liquids need to be provided.

 Water pressure is one of the most familiar forms of pressure in day-to-day life.